Sea Eagle 465FT review

 - it has an "auto shut off" mechanism - so we dial in the pressure we want and then leave it to do its thing while we potter around doing other preparations

-• We haven't capsized it yet.
+- it can be re-charged (whilst not in use) from a car cigarette lighter - We haven't capsized it yet.
 As can be seen in the photo below, it could fill up with water but we expect this to be manageable - the volume is so much less than a Canadian canoe.

 This isn't a white water boat.
 It only has two "scupper holes" which we keep closed.
 It is rated for up to class II waters.
 However, we think it handles waves better than the Disco 158 - it doesn't seem to "slam" into them but rides them better.
 We're talking large wakes from ignorant power boat drivers here and wind blown waves over a few miles of estuary - not breaking waves on the sea shore!